The Four Polarizations of the $W$ at High Energies: Power Counting Polarization Interference

 \subsection{Axial Gauges}

 Constructing polarization interference in the axial gauge follows a similar path as above.
 For simplicity, we neglect contributions from Goldstone bosons.
-In this case, the resonant, unpolarized matrix elements and the helicity-polarized matrix elements are
+In this case, the resonant, unpolarized matrix elements and the squared polarized matrix elements are

 Here, we introduce $\mathcal{N}$, which encapsulates the $\mathcal{O}(n_\mu n_\nu)$ reference-vector tensor.
 There is no amplitude for the scalar polarization as the polarization vector vanishes in this gauge.
 Since the transverse helicity propagator $\Pi^V_{\mu\nu}(q,\lambda=T)$ in this gauge is the same as in Unitary and $R_\xi$ gauges, the transverse matrix element $\mathcal{M}_{\lambda=T}$ is the same, up to possible differences in the incoming/outgoing graphs due to differences in Feynman rules.
-We note the absence of explicit $\mathcal{Q}$ terms; implicitly though, $\vartheta$ terms contain $\mathcal{O}(q_\mu q_\nu)$ tensor terms.

 The squared unpolarized and helicity-polarized matrix elements are given by